-With so many HVAC vacuum pumps to choose from how can you make sure you’re purchasing the right one for your job?
+With so many HVAC Vacuum Pumps to choose from how can you make sure you’re purchasing the right one for your job?

 Most air conditioning systems today require a critical charge for optimal operation this makes them very sensitive to moisture and other contaminants which can freeze up the system, corrode the metals, and sludge the oil.

-Because of most problems and complaints are when a system stops working.
-Therefore it’s extremely important to remove moisture with a quality vacuum pump before the critical charge takes place.
+It’s extremely important to remove moisture with a quality vacuum pump before the critical charge takes place.

 A vacuum pump lowers the pressure inside the system to below atmospheric pressure causing water vapor to boil off and vent into the atmosphere.

-You know why a you need a vacuum pump but what size do you need for the job you perform on a regular basis?
+You know why you need a vacuum pump but what size do you need for the job you perform on a regular basis?

 Pumps are rated in CFM or how many Cubic Feet of air they move from the system per minute.